michaelloughnane/sample-setup/README.md

 __Quick disclaimer:__

-The files here are all thrown together in a haphazard mess because I was just trying to get all three things working without much regard to them interacting with each other.
+The files here are all hastily thrown together in a haphazard mess because I was just trying to get all three things working without much regard to them interacting with each other.
 In reality, a lot of cleaning up could be done here (although some things naturally cause issues - the \_\_test__ directory is necessary for jest, but trying to put the python test in there will cause a lot of difficulties.
 Even if I can figure it out (which I couldn't, see \#troubleshooting in the discord), I doubt students could)